About this recipe

 Notes

-Best served fresh, but can be stored in an airtight container in the fridge for up to 2 days.
+- Store in an airtight container in the fridge for up to 3 days.
 Drain excess liquid before serving.

 information